 - a.
 Implement this policy, in partnership with Regional Divisions, including the development of required procedures; - b.
-Review divisional practices for the collection, use, disclosure and disposition of personal information; - c.
-Consult with business programs to meet privacy requirements as identified in this Policy, applicable legislation, privacy standards and procedures; - d.
+Review divisional practices for the collection, use, disclosure and disposition of personal information; - Consult with business programs to meet privacy requirements as identified in this Policy, applicable legislation, privacy standards and procedures; - d.
 Investigate reports of privacy breaches and communicate findings to complainant and engage with Legal Services as required; - e.
 Review and investigate all privacy incidents to determine whether or not a breach has occurred.
 The Access and Privacy Office will coordinate and manage all privacy breaches according to Niagara Region's Privacy Breach Protocol procedure - f.
 Conduct Privacy Impact Assessments in consultation with Regional Divisions and programs; - g.
 Develop, coordinate and deliver privacy training as required by this policy and its associated procedures.

-Access to Information and Privacy Protection Policy
+Policy Category Name of Policy Information Management & Technology Access to Information and Privacy Protection Policy